Why Do Betta Fish Jump Out of Their Tanks? 4 Reasons & Solutions

 Summary

-If you see your Betta fish swimming to the top of the tank every few minutes, there is a good chance it’s just taking a breath, but it’s darting around the tank like its tails on fire for a prolonged period it could be an ammonia spike.
+If you see your Betta fish swimming to the top of the tank every few minutes, there is a good chance it’s just taking a breath, but if your fish darting around the tank like their tail is on fire for a prolonged period, it could be an ammonia spike.
 We recommend checking the water frequently and making adjustments before the ammonia levels get too high.
-Usually, you will only need to change the water and vacuum the bottom when the numbers increase to keep your fish healthy and happy.
-Always allow a fresh aquarium to run for several weeks before adding your first fish, and you will need to watch for spikes any time you add something new to the tank.

 We hope you have enjoyed reading over this guide, and it has helped answer your questions.
 If you have learned something new, please share our look into why Betta fish jump out of their tanks on Facebook and Twitter.